Calvin Chang, Esq.

 Mr. Chang’s practice areas include litigating claims on behalf of individuals for employment discrimination, harassment, retaliation, and civil rights.
 Mr. Chang has also prosecuted cases under the Ralph Civil Rights Act for cases of hate violence.

 Mr. Chang has over two decades of experience in the public sector, including over fifteen years as a sworn peace officer, including as a patrol officer, investigator, supervising investigator, special agent, and senior special agent.
 Mr. Chang served for more than a decade on a United States Attorney’s Law Enforcement Task Force.
-Mr. Chang was formerly a senior special agent for one of largest law enforcement agencies.
+Mr. Chang was formerly a senior special agent for one of the largest law enforcement agencies.
 He has also supervised a team of investigators, conducting internal affairs, and equal employment opportunity investigations.

 Mr. Chang was previously Chief Executive Officer of National Flare Company, Inc. At National Flare, Mr. Chang developed, patented, and manufactured, a new safety device for road flares that reduced the number of end user injuries previously associated with the industry standard.